FEARFUL AVOIDANT

 Recognizing this origin (trauma born from neglect of core emotional needs and absorbed family chaos) is critical for understanding and healing this attachment style.
 Yet for many, the mystery surrounding the origins of unhealthy patterns is one of the most acute sources of additional anxiety.
 Why am I like this?
 Am I broken?
 These questions haunted me too when my attachment style first manifested as exhausting relationship anxiety and years later blossomed into full-blown Relationship OCD.
 Once I took an attachment test on the dark night of 2022 New Year’s Eve and discovered I had a Fearful-Avoidant (Disorganized) Attachment style, a wave of relief washed over me.
 So, this is why, I thought.
 But the relief didn't last, as the discovery felt incomplete.
 Why had I become a Fearful Avoidant?
 I wasn't abused, after all, and didn't remember any obvious trauma.
 I went on to learn more about my attachment style by taking the quiz at The Attachment Project website (attachmentproject.com/quiz).
 This site provides excellent reports, visually diagramming the severity levels and specifics about how each parent contributed to your attachment style.
 Going deeper to make sense of the attachment test report helped me close the 'open gestalt' (a term denoting an unfinished situation that creates mental unrest).

 The next step was understanding my parents' attachment styles and how these manifested in their lives, contributing to my relationship insecurity.
 How exactly did they make me like this?
 Like many, I used to perceive my family as relatively normal – what family is without challenges?
 Boy, I was wrong.
 Learning from attachment books such as Attached by Amir Levine and The Attachment Effect by Peter Lovenheim, I realized I had an extremely Dismissive-Avoidant father and an Anxious-Preoccupied mother, who suffered covert depression for years – a textbook Anxious-Preoccupied/Dismissive-Avoidant (AP-DA) trap.
+This is the most toxic attachment pairing because it creates a self-perpetuating cycle: The AP partner’s need for constant reassurance triggers the DA’s fear of engulfment, causing withdrawal.
+The DA’s withdrawal then intensifies the AP’s abandonment anxiety, fueling desperate pursuit – trapping both partners in a dance of mutual trauma.
+This deadly combination left me a Fearful Avoidant.

 I feared my father, who always was keen to "toughen me up", spoke only of practical matters and kept to himself and his sport hobby (he was an avid soccer player).
 My mother was anxious and chronically depressed from being mostly dismissed (partly because of his obsession with soccer).
 She sometimes complained that "he was married to soccer, not her."
 She never received emotional closeness from him and used me as her emotional crutch, "caring" in ways that addressed her own state, not mine.
-Even now, her "I care so much about you" feels to me like "I need to feel okay about you", rather than "I want you to feel okay."
+Even now, her "I care so much about you" feels to me like "I need to feel okay about you," rather than "I want you to feel okay."

 Once I read Kenneth Adams' Silently Seduced, I understood this was an obvious case of emotional incest – parentifying me, creating enmeshment trauma and a deep fear of being smothered in relationships.
-This aversion to engulfment manifested physically too; I even developed a preference for cats, who ‘never gave a damn,’ over dogs who seemed to cling needily to their owners.
+This aversion to engulfment manifested physically too; I even developed a preference for cats, who ‘never gave a damn,’ over dogs, who seemed to cling needily to their owners.
 Because I lacked any model of healthy affection, I came to perceive touching and hugging as highly charged, meaningful acts that always required a grand purpose – like a prelude to sex.
 That showing affection could be natural and easygoing, with no strings attached, completely eluded me.